AbdulrhmanGoni/AbdulrhmanGoni/README.md

 **Full-Stack web developer with a focus on back-end** <br>

-I have experience in building web applications and servers using the cutting-edge web technologies in the world of JavaScript & TypeScript with more focus on Backend development using Node, Bun and Deno runtime environments and many modern frameworks, libraries and tools built around these environments
+Building back-end systems and web applications using modern web technologies with JavaScript and TypeScript

 # 💻 Tech Stack: